blocksds/sdk/docs/content/technical/filesystem.md

 Check [this example](https://github.com/blocksds/sdk/tree/master/examples/filesystem/nitrofs)
 to see how to use `NitroFS`.

+**Note for Slot-2 flashcarts**

+If you're using NitroFS in a Slot-2 flashcart that doesn't support DLDI, it will still work.
+The flashcart will load the full NDS ROM to its RAM, and libnds will read data from the Slot-2 memory region.
+However, this memory area has a size of 32 MB.
+If your NDS ROM is bigger than 32 MB it won't be able to access all data.
+This can cause unexpected errors if it isn't detected, so `nitroFSInit()` will simply return an error if the ROM is bigger.

 ## 4. DSi SD card slot

 The driver to use the SD card slot of the DSi is integrated in libnds, so you